dbt-msft/dbt-msft-docs/docs/guides/vscode_setup.md

 Then, open the `jaffle_shop/` directory in VSCode.

 ## Python environment

+### Goal

+The goal of this section is to ensure that the right version of Python and dbt are always available right away when you open your dbt project in VSCode.
+Sounds simple, but below is a one-time setup guide on how to make it work

+### Walkthrough

 Python can be tricky get working in VSCode (and trickier to work on Windows).
 You OS likely already has a version of python installed, but this can be troublesome because you don't control it's version.